 If links to websites of other providers exist, we have no influence on their contents.
 We can therefore not be made liable for these contents.
 The corresponding provider or operator of the sites is always responsible for the contents of these sites.
 The linked sites were checked for any possible and identifiable legal violations at the time the link was established.
 Unlawful contents could not be identified at the time the link was established.
 However, a constant content check of the linked sites is not reasonable without any specific indications of a legal violation.
 Should legal violations become known, such links will be immediately removed.

-VIII.
-Google Maps
+X. Google Maps

 Our website uses Google Maps API which is operated by Google Inc., 1600 Amphitheatre Parkway, Mountain View, CA 94043, USA (»Google«) in order to visually display geographical information.
 By using this website you agree with the collection, processing as well as the use of the automatically collected data by Google, their representatives and third parties.